Dumbbell Deadlift vs Barbell – Introduction

 For starters, deadlifts engage more muscles.

-In fact, they’re basically a full-body exercise.
+In fact, they’re a full-body exercise.

 Also, you don’t need a squat rack or power rack to do deadlifts, so they’re more accessible and arguably safer, too.